cjpatton/crypto/README.txt

     - It looks safe to pass in the same memory reference for `in` and `out` for the AES cipher.

-    - Wouild it be better to compute vector offsets (K and Khash) on the fly?

     - Preprocessor and '{', '}' tokens.